tusharwalzade216/SQL_CSV_FTP_Uploader/README.md

 ==================================== Use ======================================

 This Powershell based Utility is useful to get SQL output as CSV file & upload it to FTP server.
-And sends an aknowledgement to the specified emails after an upload.
+And sends an aknowledgement to the specified emails after each successful/ errorneous upload.

 ==================================== Files ======================================
 1. gencsv.ps1 -> code to generate csv & upload to ftp